General information and Registration

-Within the University Medical Center Groningen (UMCG) every PhD student doing research in a medical sciences-related field is registered with the Graduate School of Medical Sciences (GSMS).
+Within the University Medical Center Groningen (UMCG) every PhD student doing research in a medical sciences-related field must be registered with the Graduate School of Medical Sciences (GSMS).
 This applies to everyone writing a PhD thesis (dissertation).
-There are several categories of PhD students, ranging from the regular 4 year PhD students to the PhD scholarship students and the external candidates.
+Please register using this registration form.

 Types of PhD training programs